wyrmisis/foundry-chromatic-dungeons/README.md

 **Note**: While this system should be in a functional state, there is still [plenty left to do](docs/todo.md).

 ## Installation
+The easiest way to install this system is from the Foundry UI; navigate to the Systems tab from your config screen, click on "Install System" at the bottom of the view, and then search for Chromatic Dungeons.

 You can grab the latest build of this system by pasting the following into your system installation dialog in Foundry:

 ```